 The outer harbour wall was rebuilt in 1891 whereas the inner harbour wall dates from its original construction in 1774.
 This beautiful harbour plays a large part in the unique appearance of the little town and is an excellent protection for the boats and yachts that moor here.

 Mevagissey Harbour Trustees have owned and managed the port since 1774.
 In 1988 the Trust became a charity and Mevagissey is now one of only three such Trust Ports in this country.

 You could follow the South West Coast path on an 11-mile-long walk from Mevagissey to Par.
 It’s a challenge with its undulating hills and zig-zag paths but you get an amazing view and workout!

 From the top of Polkirt Hill there is another amazing view over the higgledy streets, the harbour and the yachting pool.

 Want to see more from Mevagissey?
 Click below to watch the harbour web came.

 The parish population of Mevagissey is roughly 2,214 with the majority of people being white British over the age of 50.
 This population swells by thousands in the peak seasons so if you’re planning on visiting.
 Go out of season!

-If you’re looking for ideas on where to stay, use this map to find accommodation.
+If you’re looking for where to stay, use this interactive map to find accommodation.
 Scroll in for a better choice.